 2. SSI Applicants Need Very Little Income and Almost No Assets To Qualify

-- Your house (if you own it) or the land it’s sitting on
+• Your house (if you own it) or the land it’s sitting on

-Again, this monthly federal aid program only helps the poorest Americans that are blind, disabled or over 65.
-For this reason, the SSA investigates any reason to deny you SSI benefits.
-Do you live rent-free with your family or get free meals through church?
-They’ll count those as money, and include them in your monthly SSI income limit.
-Please don’t lie to the SSA about anything when you apply for SSI.
-The SSA checks up on anyone getting SSI every three years to confirm they’re still eligible for benefits.
-If they think you don’t qualify for SSI anymore, you’ll get an overpayment letter in the mail.
+The SSA also checks up on anyone getting SSI every so often to confirm they still qualify for benefits.
+If they think you can work again, you’ll get an overpayment letter in the mail.
 That means you’ll have to repay any SSI benefits they say you owe them all at once.
-If you can’t pay that amount, the SSA will keep your benefits or IRS refund until that debt is repaid.
+If you can’t pay that amount, the SSA will garnish your benefits or IRS refund until that debt is repaid.

 Program #3: Michigan State Disability Assistance (SDA)

-- Must be a U.S. citizen or approved resident alien
+• Must be a U.S. citizen or approved resident alien.

-- Caregivers for disabled persons or individuals aged 65 and up may qualify
+• Caregivers for disabled persons or individuals aged 65 and up may qualify.

-- Cannot have cash or assets totaling more than $15,000 in value (doesn’t include your home, if you own it)
+• Cannot have cash or assets totaling more than $15,000 in value (doesn’t include your home, if you own it).

-- $200 for each eligible individual
+• $200 for each individual

 Bonus Tip: If you get a Social Security award letter in the mail, immediately apply for Michigan SDA!
-It takes about 60 days after you file your application to get approved for SDA benefits.
+It takes about 60 days after you file your application to get SDA benefits.
 That way, you’ll up to $200 more in Michigan disability each month in addition to your federal payments.

-Applying for Michigan disability is often confusing, and the process can take several months to complete.
-Why not have an experienced Social Security attorney help you get it right the first time?
-You can get confidential answers to your Michigan disability questions at a free, no-obligation consultation!
-All Michigan disability lawyers work on contingency, so you’ll pay nothing unless they help you get benefits.
 Denied once already and looking to appeal?
-A Michigan disability lawyer can review your claim for mistakes to fix before you move forward.
+A lawyer can review your claim for mistakes to fix before you move forward.
 Lawyers won’t take on your case unless they think you’ll win.
-And if you do win, you’ll only pay a small, one-time fee.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation